Alert icon

 Charter or agricultural pilots and flying instructors

 Charter pilots, agricultural pilots and flying instructors often work part time.
-They usually earn $25 to $80 an hour.
+They may start on the minimum hourly wage.

 Airline pilots